 Plagiarism and copyright

 An important aspect of behaving with academic integrity is to make sure that you acknowledge all sources of information drawn upon in your academic work.
-It is important to make clear which are your words, ideas or artworks and which have been taken from others.
-Failure to do so will be seen as plagiarism.
+Failure to do so will be seen as plagiarism and a breach of the University Regulations.
+It is very important to make clear which are your words, ideas or artworks and which have been taken from others.
 To avoid plagiarising the work of other people you should acknowledge each instance of another person’s ideas, artworks (including photos) or words using the appropriate referencing conventions in the style required by your school or department.

 Watch this short video ‘What is plagiarism?’
 In the video the authors of the book and online referencing tool ‘Cite Them Right’ discuss examples of plagiarism and how to avoid it.